2024 MLB All-Star team reactions: Gunnar Henderson, Paul Skenes lead wave of first-timers

 Logan Gilbert, Mariners (1st)

-Seattle’s outstanding rotation is why they’re still two games up on Houston in the AL West despite a rough last few weeks.
-Gilbert leads MLB in innings per start; an underrated statistic nowadays.
+Seattle’s outstanding rotation is the reason they’re still two games up on Houston in the AL West, despite a rough past few weeks.
+Gilbert leads MLB in innings per start, an underrated statistic nowadays.

 Tanner Houck, Red Sox (1st)

-Houck has been a huge part of Boston’s pitching renaissance that has them firmly in postseason contention.
-He’s thrown his slider a whopping 42% of the time this season, but hitters can’t touch it.
+Houck has been a huge part of the Boston pitching renaissance that has the Red Sox firmly in postseason contention.
+He has thrown his slider a whopping 42% of the time this season, but hitters can’t touch it.

 Seth Lugo, Royals (1st)

-From 2018-2022, Lugo was a Mets reliever who would make an occasional spot start.
+From 2018 to 2022, Lugo was a Mets reliever who would make an occasional spot start.
 He started 26 games for San Diego last season and looked like a solid mid-rotation addition for a Royals team searching for competence.
 Instead, the 34-year-old has dominated, posting the lowest ERA in the American League.

 Tarik Skubal, Tigers (1st)

-After another sterling start on Sunday — 13 Ks and just 1 run allowed across seven frames — Skubal is making a real case to get the start in Texas.
-He now has a 2.37 ERA in 110 innings.
+After another sterling start Sunday — 13 Ks and just one run allowed across seven frames — Skubal is making a real case to get the start in Texas.
+He has a 2.37 ERA in 110 innings.

 Cole Ragans, Royals (1st)

 Acquired from Texas in exchange for Aroldis Chapman at last year’s deadline, Ragans broke out with a phenomenal second half in 2023.
-He’s continued that magic in ‘24; Ragans is the only American League hurler with at least 11 strikeouts per nine and fewer than 0.7 home runs allowed per nine.
+He has continued that magic in ‘24 as the only American League hurler with at least 11 strikeouts per nine and fewer than 0.7 home runs allowed per nine.

 Mason Miller, Athletics (1st)